migsdigs/Hiwonder_xArm_ESP32/README.md

     0000: 81 00 00 00 0A 01 05 00 01 00 00 00 80
     [1696498226.082373] debug    | SerialAgentLinux.cpp | recv_message             | [==>> SER <<==]        | client_key: 0x340D845A, len: 96, data:
     ```
   The agent is now running, and we can begin communicating with the ESP32 via ROS2 to control the servos.
+The LED on pin 4 (should you connect one) should light on.

    If there is an issue, ensure that this is the correct serial connection.
 This can be verified by plugging in the ESP micro and running the following:
    ```bash